Jane Caro: Working life

 Caro started her career in marketing, however soon moved into advertising.

 Caro has appeared on Channel Seven's Sunrise, ABC television's Q&A and as a regular panellist on The Gruen Transfer.
 Caro has worked in the advertising industry and lectures in advertising at the School of Humanities and Communication Arts at University of Western Sydney.
 Caro was a speaker at the 2014 Festival of Dangerous Ideas.

 She is on the boards of the NSW Public Education Foundation and Bell Shakespeare, and is an ambassador for the National Secular Lobby.

 In Australia, Caro is represented by Wall Media management.

 A proponent of public education, Caro is also a feminist and atheist.
 Caro had been tipped to run against Tony Abbott in the 2019 Australian federal election, for his long-held Sydney seat in the Australian House of Representatives, the Division of Warringah, but instead publicly advocated voting for the Australian Greens, Sarah Hanson-Young specifically.

+Caro stood as a Reason Party candidate for a New South Wales Australian Senate seat in the 2022 Australian federal election.

+Awards and recognition

 In 2018, Caro won the Women in Leadership Award in the 2018 Walkley Awards.
 She was appointed a Member of the Order of Australia (AM) in the 2019 Queen's Birthday Honours in recognition of her "significant service to the broadcast media as a journalist, social commentator and author".

-Caro stood as a Reason Party candidate for a New South Wales Australian Senate seat in the 2022 Australian federal election.
+In 2023 she was awarded the Lifetime Achievement Award at the B & T Women in Media Awards.